NinjaMuffin08/ESX_Propaganda/README.md

 3. Add to start
 4. Use the export function to open.
 I have this in AIO Job menu.
 5. En fucking joy
-6. Credit on server patchnotes
+6. Credit in server patchnotes

-DO NOT EDIT OR DISTRIBUTE WITHOUT PERMISSION.
+DO NOT DISTRIBUTE WITHOUT PERMISSION.

 DISCORD.ME/NAPAPIIRI